Nischay-EXE/Recoup/README.md

-# Recoup: A Revenue Recovery Agent
+# Recoup: A Revenue Recovery Agentic System

 An event-driven AI revenue recovery platform that turns payment and receivables events into controlled, auditable recovery actions — and measures the revenue actually recovered.